Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

 - Technical indicators can often be implemented in multiple ways (using specialized libraries like TA-Lib or with pandas/numpy).
 - Signal values should be consistent throughout the codebase (e.g., using integers 1/-1/0 instead of strings 'buy'/'sell'/'hold')
 - Backtesting functionality is a critical component of any trading strategy implementation
+- When calculating signals, ensure the indexing is consistent (e.g., using df.iloc[-1] for current and df.iloc[-2] for previous)

 ## Project Structure and Python Imports